Souvik2003K/Billing-System/README.md

 ![output 2](https://user-images.githubusercontent.com/108271216/210062230-4863859d-0874-4412-bdf4-8277d6f7886e.png)

-And after the completion of the purchase the program will create a bill for the specific purchase in text file format
+And after the completion of the purchase, the program will create a bill for the specific purchase in text file format

 Sample :